 Best Magnification for Marine Binoculars

 When out at sea, your goal will be to find subjects that are in a distance, more so than what you would expect if you were on dry land.
-Basically, the larger the magnification, the better your view will be.
+The larger the magnification, the better your view will be.

-This is why the majority of marine binoculars usually have magnifications of about 7x.
+This is why the majority of marine binoculars usually have magnifications of around 7x.
 This will give you enough power to view your images without causing any stabilisation problems.

 If 7x magnification is too low for you then you should get binoculars that have image stabilisation built into them.
 Basically, use marine binoculars that have 7x magnification and if you need more, then use IS binoculars such as the Fujnon Techno-Stabi 14×40 binoculars or other waterproof stabilised binoculars.